-Mornington Road Off Chorley Old Road Bolton BL1 4EU We are situated 1.5 miles north-west of Bolton town centre on bus route No 125 which runs from Bolton Interchange to Preston on Chorley Old Road (B6226) The Society's volunteers are usually working on site on Wednesdays and Sundays and interested visitors are very welcome to drop in to view the engines under static conditions.
-However, if you are coming any distance, other than on a Steam Day, it is best to check in advance.
+Mornington Road Off Chorley Old Road Bolton BL1 4EU We are situated 1.5 miles north-west of Bolton town centre on bus route No 125 which runs from Bolton Interchange to Preston on Chorley Old Road (B6226) The Society's volunteers are usually working on site on Wednesdays and Sundays.
+Interested visitors are very welcome to drop in to view the engines when we are able to demonstate some on electric drive.
+However, if you are coming any distance, other than on a Steam Day, it is best to check our website in advance.
 David Lewis 01204 846490 John Phillp 01257 265003 Further infomation is available on our website www.nmes.org

-Registered Charity No 532259 Bolton Steam Museum
+Bolton Steam Museum

-The largest collection of working textile mill steam engines in the country IN STEAM - 2021 Sunday & Monday 30 - 31 May Sunday & Monday 29 - 30 August Saturday & Sunday 30 - 31 Oct Tuesday & Wednesday 28 - 29 Dec 10am - 4pm Admission Free Donations to Northern Mill Engine Society The Northern Mill Engine Society Bolton Steam museum is operated entirely by volunteers from the Northern Mill Engine Society.
+The largest collection of working textile mill steam engines in the country IN STEAM - 2023 Sunday & Monday 30 Apr - 1 May Sunday & Monday 28 - 29 May Sunday & Monday 27 - 28 August Saturday & Sunday 28 - 29 Oct Thursday & Friday 28 - 29 Dec 10am - 4pm Admission Free Donations to Northern Mill Engine Society Registered Charity No 532259 The Northern Mill Engine Society Bolton Steam museum is operated entirely by volunteers from the Northern Mill Engine Society.
 Our aim is to preserve some of the stationary steam engines which drove the cotton mills of the North of England.
 It is housed in an original warehouse which used to store the bales of raw cotton for Atlas Mills.
 The collection of 30 engines is now one of the largest in the country.
 If you visit us, you can see these magnificent machines close-up and appreciate how they once provided the power for the Industrial Revolution.
-Our larger engines include a giant 40-ton "McNaughted" beam engine, a very rare 1840 twin-beam engine and a unique "non-dead-centre" vertical engine built by Musgraves of Bolton.
+Our larger engines include a giant 40-ton "McNaughted" beam engine, a very rare 1840 twin-beam engine and a unique "non-deadcentre" vertical engine built by Musgraves of Bolton.
 A number of other engines are also on display, including a small engine "Caroline" that used to drive Fred Dibnah's workshop.
 All of them can be seen in motion on regular steam days.

-McNaught compound beam engine from a mill in Marsden, near Huddersfield
+McNaughted compound beam engine from a mill in Marsden, near Huddersfield

-An inverted vertical engine from the "Diamond Ropeworks" at Royton, nr Oldham There is free parking on the Supermarket carpark and a small shop and refreshment stall operate on steam days.
+An inverted vertical engine from the "Diamond Ropeworks" at Royton, nr Oldham There is free parking on the Supermarket carpark and a small second-hand book shop and refreshment stall operate on steam days.
 Admission is free but donations are appreciated to help meet the cost of raising steam in the boiler.
 The museum is disabled-accessible with level floors, lift and toilets.
-The engines can be viewed (static) on Wednesdays and Sundays and some of the engines can be operated under electric drive.
+The engines can be viewed (static) on Wednesdays and Sundays (10am - 3pm) when some of the engines can be operated on electric drive.
 Group visits and coach parties can be arranged at any time with advance notice.
 We are still working to develop the interior of the museum and the restoration work continues.
 Volunteers who would like to help are always very welcome, regardless of experience, any Wednesday or Sunday.